pmjones/php-styler/README.md

 **EXPERIMENTAL.
 NOT FOR PRODUCTION USE.**

 PHP-Styler reconstructs PHP code after it has been deconstructed into an abstract syntax tree.
+It will **completely reformat** the code it is given, discarding any previous formatting entirely.

+> McCoy: What if this thing were used where [formatting] already exists?
+>
+> Spock: It would destroy such [formatting] in favor of its new matrix.
+>
+> McCoy: Its new matrix?
+Do you have any idea what you're saying?
+>
+> Spock: I was not attempting to evaulate its [aesthetic] implications.
+>
+> -- Star Trek II: The Wrath of Khan (paraphrased)

 PHP-Styler is a companion to [PHP-Parser](https://github.com/nikic/PHP-Parser).
 Whereas the PHP-Parser pretty printer does not have output customization as a main design goal, PHP-Styler does.

-Currently, PHP-Styler is targeted toward declaration/definition files (class, interface, enum, trait).
+PHP-Styler is targeted toward declaration/definition files (class, interface, enum, trait) and script files.

-PHP-Styler is **not appropriate** for PHP-based templates, as it does not use the alternative control structures; perhaps a future release will include a custom _Styler_ for PHP-based templates.
+PHP-Styler is **not appropriate** for PHP-based templates, as it does not use the alternative control structures.
+Perhaps a future release will include a custom _AlternativeStyler_ for PHP-based templates using alternative control structures.

 ## Design Goals